pgostovic/state/README.md

 Actions are logically and semantically decoupled from the results they yield.
 In other words, invoking an action can be thought of as a one-way message or instruction for the data store.
 Any resulting state changes will materialize as prop changes in state consumers.
 As such, action functions may only return `void` or `Promise<void>`.
 This one-way communication restriction makes state management with `@phnq/state` akin to pub/sub.

-## Example
+## Examples

 #### UIState.ts
 This trivial example creates a data store that has a single value, accentColor.
-It also provides a single Action to update set the accentColor.
+It also provides a single Action to update the accentColor.
 The provider and consumer, which are returned from `createState`, are exported.

 ```ts
 import { createState } from '@phnq/state';